 To submit your plans for approval, you have to submit your project on a tri-fold poster board to the architectural control committee.
 (Yes, the kind of poster board that kids use for science projects.)

 They want to see a complete color presentation of your floor plan, with all the finishes.
-Stone/stucco, complete landscaping plan, outside lights, where the driveways is going to be (and how you are going to finish it) colors of your window frames, roof, just about everything you can think of.
+Stone/stucco, complete landscaping plan, outside lights, where the driveways are going to be (and how you are going to finish it) colors of your window frames, roof, just about everything you can think of.
 If they don’t like any part of it, they’ll send it back with notes for you to fix and resubmit.
 (And don’t get it in your mind that this required approval possess is free, lol.)

 The good news is, all that’s behind us we have broken ground,